hackingthemarkets/supertrend-crypto-bot/README.md

 However, it's not efficient during sideway + volatile period.
 Therefore, you can consider to turn the bot off for time like this.

-Here is the screenshot as a demonstration of Supertrend Indicator in TradingView. `Buy` is placed at the end of red line and `Sell` is placed at the end of green line.
+Here is a demo screenshot of Supertrend Indicator in TradingView. `Buy` is placed at the end of red line and `Sell` is placed at the end of green line.
 ![Screenshot](/media/Screenshot.png)

 Code modified from: https://www.youtube.com/watch?v=1PEyddA1y5E